TGI Inclusive Care Act (SB 923)

 This bill improves access to gender affirming care by requiring:

-- Departments track and monitor complaints and publically post findings in their annual reports or website
+- That the relevant oversight agencies track and monitor complaints relating to TGI-inclusive care and publicly post findings in their annual reports or website,

 For more information, contact: Abbi Coursolle, firstname.lastname@example.org; Dannie Ceseña, email@example.com; Linda Nguy, firstname.lastname@example.org; Tami Martin email@example.com; Paulina Angel firstname.lastname@example.org; Martin Campos email@example.com